 Even though the MacBook Pro isn't good value (like many Apple products), this is the thing I use most.
 From photo and video editing to pretty much everything and substantial metal discolouration from use can be seen.
 It was purchased to replace an Alienware Aurora which had problems two weeks after unboxing and is unquestionably the worst computer I’ve ever had.
 This may be a laptop but I need not deal with bulk, less performance and reliability.

-Hopefully a redesigned iMac comes soon to do some lifting for this Macbook.
+Hopefully a redesigned iMac comes soon to do some lifting for this space grey Macbook.

 There’s quite a bit of Apple products (even I get annoyed) because once you get comfortable with the ecosystem, it’s hard to get out.
 Thing is, I don’t mind having everything from Samsung or any manufacturer so long their interface works with me to get things done.